Ultra-Arcade/open-ua-cnc/README.md

      Dupont Jumpers
      2.4mm or 4.8mm Faston Terminal Connectors
      AWG 24 Wire or similar
-     Arcade Buttons (30mm)
-     Sanwa Arcade Stick
+     Arcade Buttons/Stick

 ### Software

      Corel Draw 15 or later (in order to modify the files)

 ### Tools